Viveknagare/git_practice/README.md

 # git_practice
 this is my git tutorial.
 <br>
-below are the all git commands
+below are the all git commands.